-- (a) When a supervisor determines the employee's performance is failing to meet standards and the off-duty employment may be related to the deficient performance. - 1.
-Approval for the off-duty employment may be reestablished when the employee's performance has reached a satisfactory level and with his/her supervisor's authorization. - (b) When a employee's conduct or off-duty employment conflicts with department policy or any law. - (c) When the off-duty employment creates an actual or apparent conflict of interest with the Department or City.
+a.
+When a supervisor determines the employee's performance is failing to meet standards and the off-duty employment may be related to the deficient performance.

+- 1. Approval for the off-duty employment may be reestablished when the employee's performance has reached a satisfactory level and with his/her supervisor's authorization. - b.
+When a employee's conduct or off-duty employment conflicts with department policy or any law. - c.
+When the off-duty employment creates an actual or apparent conflict of interest with the Department or City.

-815.5.6 CHANGES IN OFF-DUTY EMPLOYMENT STATUS
+f.
+CHANGES IN OFF-DUTY EMPLOYMENT STATUS